 To charge the NMR rotor with the chemicals of interest, place the sealed rotor onto the rotor stage and tighten the nut by hand to secure the rotor in place [1-TXT].

-LAB MEDIA: 3_1 and 3_2 and 3_3: 00:13-00:13 TEXT: Ensure stage insert compatibility with rotor size
+LAB MEDIA: 3_1 and 3_2 and 3_3: 00:13-00:13 TEXT: Ensure stage insert compatibility with rotor size *Confirming, a still of holding the rotor stage?

 Lower the rotor stage into the lower section of the high-pressure exposure device [1] and use an Allen wrench to turn one of the screws 90 degrees to secure the rotor stage into the bottom of the exposure device [2].